Emmanuel Rivera Player Props: Diamondbacks vs. Braves

 Emmanuel Rivera At The Plate

-- Rivera has picked up a hit in 60.0% of his 50 games this season, with more than one hit in 30.0% of them.
+- Rivera has picked up a hit in 30 of 50 games this year, with multiple hits 15 times.

 - In 50 games played this season, he has gone deep in only two of them.

-- Rivera has had an RBI in 16 games this season (32.0%), including four multi-RBI outings (8.0%).
+- Rivera has an RBI in 16 of 50 games this season, with multiple RBI in four of them.
 He has also driven in three or more of his team's runs in one contest.

-- In 22 of 50 games this season, he has scored, and five of those games included multiple runs.
+- He has scored in 22 of 50 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.